Independent & Expert Mattress Reviews — Affiliate Disclosure

 Key Points:

-• Hybrid mattresses offer good isolation with added bounce
+• Hybrid mattresses balance isolation with responsiveness

 • Thicker comfort layers improve motion absorption

-• Important for couples with different sleep patterns or schedules
+• Important for couples with different sleep patterns

 Edge Support and Durability